 There aren’t many skills today more valuable than learning how to program.
-Not only are many jobs comprised entirely of coding, but a growing fraction require some programming skill to do well.
+Not only are many jobs comprised entirely of coding, but a growing fraction of positions require some programming skill to do well.

 As you learn to program, you’ll likely encounter a distinction made between ‘high-level’ and ‘low-level’ computer programming languages.
 Once you know what programming languages are trying to accomplish, the difference becomes much easier to understand.